telerik/maui-docs/controls/scheduler/built-in-dialogs.md

 Check below the available dialogs for managing appointments.

-* **PreviewAppointment Dialog**&mdash;Used only on Android and iOS.
-When the end user taps on an existing appointment, the following dialog appears, giving the option to edit or delete the appointment:
+* **PreviewAppointment Dialog**&mdash;(Android- and iOS-only) When the end user taps an existing appointment, the dialog lets them preview the appointment details, or edit or delete the appointment.

 ![Telerik .NET MAUI Scheduler PreviewAppointmentDialog](images/scheduler-dialogs-preview.png)